 That is it - Now we need to wait for it to be minted.

 PoS requires users staking to generate a block.
 If no one were to stake, the blockchain would not produce any blocks and halt.

-To ensure stability, projects require a consistent and stable number of coins staking to function.
-To oversimplify things, projects often need users to demonstrate that they can maintain a permanent connection to the blockchain network before they can be rewarded.
+To ensure stability, project require a consistent and stable number of staked coins to function.
+To oversimplify things, projects often require users demonstrate that they can maintain a permanent connection to the blockchain network before they can be rewarded.
 This period of testing is known as 'Minting'.

 In the case of MANO, the minting period is 24 hours.
 This means that when you first sync your wallet to the blockchain, you must maintain a stable connection the blockchains network for 24 hours before your coins become 'minted' and eligible to generate a block and receive a reward.

 Once your coins are minted, they go into an available pool of eligible block generators.
 When the blockchain wants to generate a new block, it selects one address from the pool of available minted coins and allows it to produce the next block.

 The method used to select the staker who generates the next block is slightly randomised but weighted heavily to the number of coins staked.
 If I staked 1 MANO, and you staked 1,000, you would have a significantly higher chance of generating the next block and being rewarded.
 I would have a near zero (but not zero!) chance of being selected.

 After your minted coins are chosen, rewards are sent to your address in a similar method to Masternode rewards.
 Importantly, your address must now go through the minting period again.
 This means you must wait another 24 hours before once again becoming eligible to produce a block.